 In the U.S., 4-H is the nation's largest youth development organization and is the primary youth development program of the Cooperative Extension system of land-grant universities across the country.
 The UA, Arizona's only land-grant university, leads Arizona's 4-H Youth Development program.

 The goal of 4-H programs is to prepare young people to make a positive impact in their communities and the world.
-The program has more than 6 million members nationwide and offers clubs, camps and other youth enrichment programs.
+The program has more than 6 million members nationwide and offers clubs,

 Kirk Astroth is director of the Arizona 4-H Youth Development program, operated within the UA College of Agriculture and Life Sciences' Cooperative Extension.